 As a manufacturer, we have two possibilities to demonstrate the conformity of our products.
-We can either entrust a certification body and use the technical report they would issue to prove compliance or, as an alternative, we can prepare a Technical Construction File (TCF).
+We can either entrust a certification body and use the technical report they would issue to prove compliance or, as an alternative, we can prepare preparing a technical file or, as the English call it, a Technical Construction File (TCF).